 The best strategy is to adopt a blended learning approach which incorporates as many of the elements in the numbered listed above.
 However, simulation-based learning and complex, life-like scenarios are essential.

 Simulation-based learning is a course which uses simulated scenarios in a controlled environment to prepare learners for real-life situations.
 Learners can practice and develop their skills before transferring them to real workplace situations, where the risks and costs of mistakes are high.

 The simulation replicates the context and thereby enables employees to develop the thinking skills and behaviors needed for successful job performance.

 Simulation-based training offers many benefits, which all contribute towards improved competence and overall productivity for the business.

-Here are the top 6 benefits of simulation-based training:
+Check out the top 6 benefits of simulation-based training.

 Forward-thinking companies are integrating simulation-based training into their programs to make them more efficient.
 They are leveraging the power of contextually relevant learning-by-doing to increase learner engagement.
 They are increasing retention and building competence through effective, evidence-based training methods.